sameer05515/unit-testing-playground/example-base-05/prem-resume/about-myself.md

 - Delivered APIs and GUIs for GMI module within tight schedule.
 For this I have recieved Reward and Recognision too.
 - Experienced software developer with expertise in React.js, Java 8, Kubernetes, and Docker.
 Demonstrated proficiency through hands-on experience in developing and deploying web applications.
 Proven track record of leveraging version control systems like BitBucket to manage and showcase personal projects.
 Certified in React.js and Java 8, with a strong foundation in containerization technologies.
 Committed to continuous learning and staying updated with industry best practices.

+# Aspiration
+- Aspiring software architect with a proven track record as both an individual contributor and team lead, adept at guiding teams and delivering high-quality software solutions.
+Passionate about architecting scalable and robust systems, leveraging expertise in React.js, Java 8, Kubernetes, and Docker to drive innovation and achieve business objectives.